 - Fill the main cavity of the turkey with some of the stuffing, making sure it’s loosely stuffed, not tightly packed in.
 (If you pack it in, it won’t get hot enough to kill any bacteria present in the turkey.)
 Also stuff the cavity behind the large flap of skin at the neck end of the bird.
 (You can pack the dressing tighter here, as it’s closer to the heat.)
 Any leftover stuffing can be baked in a lightly buttered or oiled casserole dish (see Note).

-- Tie the legs of the turkey together; fold and tuck wings under the body.
+- Preheat oven to 325°F. Tie the legs of the turkey together; fold and tuck wings under the body.
 Brush the bird with olive oil, and then season with salt and pepper.
 Roast turkey, uncovered, 1 1/2 hours.
 Baste turkey with pan juices, and then give the pan a 180-degree turn.
 Roast turkey another 1 hour and 15 minutes.

 - Insert an instant-read meat thermometer deep into an inner thigh of the turkey, not touching the bone.
 If it registers 180°F (82°C), the turkey is ready.
 If it doesn’t, baste the bird again and roast 15 to 30 minutes more, or until the 180°F (82°C) temperature is achieved.